 It is widely known that Bill Buckner’s vision, commitment and leadership have significantly contributed to the surge of national and international interest in soil health.
-In 2013, Bill spearheaded the Soil Renaissance (jointly led by The Samuel Roberts Noble Foundation — now called the Noble Research Institute — and the Farm Foundation).
+In 2013, Bill spearheaded the Soil Renaissance (jointly led by Noble Foundation — now called the Noble Research Institute — and the Farm Foundation).
 At that time, the die was cast for Noble to emerge as a leading organization in the soil health movement under Bill’s stewardship.

 While leading those efforts to identify key gaps and priorities in soil health, Bill frequently traveled to Washington, D.C., to ensure the U.S. Department of Agriculture (USDA) was informed, engaged and supportive.
 In the process, he brought the Noble Research Institute to USDA.
 With its national scale and farmer focus, USDA found a ready partner in Bill.
 Recognizing that national impact would require long-term commitment and leadership, in 2015, he then worked to establish the Soil Health Institute.